-“High-income earners can indirectly contribute by using what’s come to be known as the Backdoor Roth IRA contribution.
-First, you make a ‘non-deductible’ contribution to a traditional IRA,” says Stuart, “and then immediately convert it to a Roth IRA (since there isn’t an income limit on traditional IRAs or conversions).”
+“High-income earners can indirectly contribute by using the Backdoor Roth IRA contribution.
+First, you make a ‘non-deductible’ contribution to a traditional IRA,” says Stuart.
+Next, he says, you immediately convert it to a Roth IRA (since there isn’t an income limit on traditional IRAs or conversions).

-“The conversion makes the most sense when all of your IRA money is considered after-tax contributions.
-That way, none of the money is taxed,” adds James Robert Schramm, financial advisor at Schramm Financial Group.
+“The conversion makes the most sense when all of your IRA money consists of after-tax contributions.
+That way, it isn’t taxable,” adds James Robert Schramm, financial advisor at Schramm Financial Group.